-Roasted chili corn salsa is fantastic with its smoky, spicy roasted peppers, sweet corn, onions, and tomatoes combined with the brightness of cilantro and lime.
-Kind of like a copycat Chipotle corn salsa recipe on steroids. 😉 The perfect snack or a fabulous addition to your favorite Mexican-inspired dishes.
+This roasted chili corn salsa is fantastic with its smoky, spicy roasted peppers, sweet corn, onions, and tomatoes combined with the brightness of cilantro and lime - like a copycat Chipotle corn salsa recipe on steroids. 😉 The perfect snack or a fabulous addition to your favorite Mexican-inspired dishes.
 Also great on steaks, fish, pork, and chicken.
 Enjoy!

 "Feeling inspired by Chipotle's Corn Salsa, I decided a gorgeous amped up version was needed.
 While I love their salsa, I thought it needed some oomph - with more flavor, color, and texture."